 - 4 What Defenses Can Be Raised if I’m Accused of Shoplifting in Los Angeles, CA?

-- 5 Schedule a Free Case Review with Our Los Angeles Shoplifting Attorneys
+- 5 Schedule a Free Case Review with Our Theft Crimes Lawyers in Los Angeles

 How the Rodriguez Law Group Can Help if You’re Arrested for Shoplifting in Los Angeles

 Do not make the mistake of assuming a shoplifting conviction is no big deal.
 While a seemingly minor misdemeanor, a conviction can have serious consequences and leave you with a permanent criminal record.
 The Rodriguez Law Group can help you fight against the charge you are facing to avoid the harsh penalties of a criminal conviction.

 Founding attorney Ambrosio E. Rodriguez has 20 years of experience as a Los Angeles criminal defense attorney.
 He also spent 13 years as a Senior Deputy District Attorney and brings crucial insight into the tactics the prosecution will use against you.
 He has a 10.0 Superb AVVO rating and has been prominently featured in the national news for his insight.

 Choose The Rodriguez Law Group to defend you in your shoplifting case and we will:

 - Protect your legal rights and offer sound advice and guidance

 - Gather exculpatory evidence that raises reasonable doubt or proves your innocence

 - Help you explore the best possible legal defenses

 - Seek alternative punishments to jail like diversion programs and misdemeanor probation or a civil compromise